CyberSecuriTim/ad-gpo-deployment/README.md

 ![image](https://github.com/user-attachments/assets/6e6fbaa8-eb6f-4861-833a-14d7acaa7935)

  - Are you getting bored yet?
-     - Well you have just essentially performed a brute force attack against this poor user's account (Shame on you!)😠
+     - Well you have just essentially performed a brute-force attack against this poor user's account (Shame on you!)😠

  - Don't worry I forgive you, but in the real world a cybersecurity best practice is to configure an account lockout policy after a certain number of incorrect password attempts in order to prevent malicious threat actors from successfully performing that very same attack against our end users.

- - Now, lets get to stopping these brute force attacks! 😁
+ - Now, let's get to stopping these brute-force attacks! 😁

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h3> STEP 2.1: Login to the Domain Controller VM as a Domain Admin account (using the correct credentials this time👀) </h3>